MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ### [Identity and Authentication](hololens-identity.md)

 If you're planning on having multiple accounts on a device, then you'll have Azure AD accounts with all modes of authentication.
-These authentication methods will be based on [Windows Hello](/windows-hardware/design/device-experiences/windows-hello), including Iris and FIDO2 keys.
+These authentication methods are based on [Windows Hello](/windows-hardware/design/device-experiences/windows-hello), including Iris, PIN and FIDO2 keys.

 - FIDO 2 Security keys are excellent if you have multiple devices, many users, or are constantly using new devices.
 - If you have 10 or fewer users, Iris is a fast solution to sign in users who have previously signed into the same device.

 ### [Device Management](hololens-csp-policy-overview.md)

-If devices are being shared between users, then you'll likely want to use device restrictions.
-By using device management you can set some policies to either better enable your users to use the device, manage updates, or limit what the device can do.
-It is recommended you review our [common device restrictions](hololens-common-device-restrictions.md), and see if these recommendations seem to fit with your organization.
+If devices are being shared between users, then you may want to use device restrictions.
+By using device management, you can set some policies to either better enable your users to use the device, manage updates, or limit what the device can do.
+It is recommended you review our [common device ](hololens-common-device-restrictions.md)restrictions and see if these recommendations seem to fit with your organization.
 Once you know what policies you want to use, you can apply them through [Microsoft's Endpoint Manager (MDM)](hololens-mdm-configure.md) or provisioning packages.

 ### Advanced device management - [Kiosk](hololens-kiosk.md) and [WDAC](windows-defender-application-control-wdac.md)